Skip to menu Skip to content Skip to footer

 If you wish to receive FEE-HELP or HECS-HELP, you’ll need a Tax File Number (TFN) and a completed application form, available from your academic provider during enrolment.

-HECS-HELP and FEE-HELP only cover tuition fees – these student loans do not cover accommodation, living costs, textbooks, laptops, etc.
+HECS-HELP and FEE-HELP only cover tuition fees – these student loans do not cover things like accommodation, living costs, textbooks, and laptops.

 Centrelink support

 Centrelink offers a variety of government help schemes for students throughout Australia.
-If you’re worried you can’t afford student accommodation, incoming or current UQ students may be eligible for Centrelink payments to alleviate the cost of living while studying.
+If you’re worried you can’t afford student accommodation, you may be eligible for Centrelink payments to alleviate the cost of living while studying.

 If you’re over 25 and a full-time student in an approved course, Austudy provides regular payments.
 Or if you’re under 25, Youth Allowance is available for a majority of approved undergraduate courses.
-Both programs help with the additional costs of living that HECS-HELP and FEE-HELP do not cover, and these can be used in conjunction with scholarships, grants or other financial assistance received.
+Both programs help with the additional costs of living that HECS-HELP and FEE-HELP do not cover.
+These can be used in conjunction with scholarships, grants or other financial assistance received.

 Working while you study

-Another option if you’re worried about the cost of university, is to work and study part time.
+Another option if you feel like you can't afford university is to work and study part time.
 Part-time study covers the same areas and subjects, but courses can be taken over the duration of 6 to 8 years instead of the standard 3 to 4, to allow for work or life commitments.

 In some faculties, there are external classes on offer to accommodate work schedules.